desenv-marcelo-silva/aeroporto/README.md

 # Projet to practice JS - From babel-webpack starter

-This project is part of my training to be the best js programmer.
+This project is part of my training to be an best js programmer.

 Bases on Udemy course of Harrison Perete